 At Scissett CE Academy, we teach reading in both direct and indirect ways, developing a reading culture throughout school.
 We follow the National Curriculum Programmes of Study.
 Children are expected to read on various occasions, in a range of lessons to ensure that they are consistently applying the skills of fluency, inference and comprehension.
 We use Reading Records to record frequency and notes to help practice which every child should bring to and from school.

 In Key Stage 2, reading is planned into Book Study Sessions and reading lessons.
 We use VIPERS to help learn about the different reading strategies we need.
 Children within Key Stage 2 progress through the book bands within school, until becoming 'free readers'.
+As a free reader children will be guided into picking age appropriate challenging texts whilst building up a knowledge of authors and a love of reading.

 - Take part in 1:1 reading with an adult at least once a week or fortnight.
 Those who are targeted readers, working specifically on a targeted skill, will read more frequently.